Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-Testing.md

 In the same `tests.py` file we've used today, write tests that prove the following:

-1. That the wiki details page loads for a specific page
+1. That the wiki details page loads for a specific article
-1. That the wiki page creation form loads when visiting `/create`
+1. That the wiki article creation form loads when visiting `/create`

-Next, write a test that proves that we can successfully create a new wiki page by filling out the new page form.
+Next, write a test that proves that we can successfully create a new wiki article by filling out the new article form.
 This one involves a few more steps:

 - Create a dictionary of key-value pairs containing the post data to be sent via the form
 - Make a POST request to the client with `self.client.post()`
 - Check that we get a `302` status code (Why 302 and not 200?)
-- Check that a new page object was created in the test database
+- Check that a new article object was created in the test database

 ## Wrap-Up